 - Don’t Wait for MacBook Deals

 Apple is working on custom chips called co-processors that work alongside the Intel processor.
-Bloomberg reports that at least three models will come with updated T co-processors this year.
-So far the co-processors are in the MacBook Pro and the iMac Pro, but we should see this tech in new laptops this year.
-One of these could be the 12-inch MacBook.
+Bloomberg reports that at least three models will come with updated T co-processors.
+So far the co-processors are in the MacBook Pro and the iMac Pro.
+At the October 2018 event Apple announced the 2018 MacBook Air with T co-processors.
+This is part of what makes Touch ID work.

 Count on the same amount of ports, unless Apple goes crazy and offers a second USB C port.
 We expect that the audio port will remain.
 There are no details about a LTE model, though it would make sense for many users.